patricsteiner/patricsteiner.github.io/_pages/about.md

 And when I'm not in front of a computer:
 - 🏃🏋️🤸🌍😁

+### Projects
+Some projects I recently launched in my free time:
+- [OnyxRetro](https://onyxretro.web.app/):  A fresh app for online retrospectives with the goal to be as easy to use as possible (as opposed to common alternatives).
+- [Corona Simulator](https://patricsteiner.github.io/corona-simulator/): A visual simulation to help people understand how we can keep the spread of a virus under control.

 ## And here's the long story: My journey to computer science

 When I was in fourth grade, a friend of mine showed me that thing called Batch Scripting, which allows you to do lots of fun stuff.
 For instance, it only takes one command to make a message pop up on your parent’s computer whenever they log in.
 And with only one more command you can make that message pop up so many times, the computer can’t even handle it.
 How cool is that?
 I was amazed that the computer’s behavior could be controlled by just typing a few commands in a text file and execute it accordingly.
 That event quickly made computers become my main point of interest.
 During the next years, I taught myself whatever I could with the help of the internet.
 Near the end of my secondary education it was clear that I wished to undertake an apprenticeship in information technologies.